observablehq/runtime/README.md

 > Hello, red.

-Builtins must have constant values; unlike [variables](#variables), they cannot be defined as functions.
+Builtins must have constant values; unlike [variables](#variables), they cannot be defined as functions, as they are not computed.
 However, a builtin *may* be defined as a promise, in which case any referencing variables will be evaluated only after the promise is resolved.
 Variables may not override builtins.

 <a href="#runtime_module" name="runtime_module">#</a> <i>runtime</i>.<b>module</b>()